fblascogarma/google_ads_backend/README.md

 You can use a YAML file to load your credentials, or you can use a dictionary to use it like I did.
 I recommend you store the values of client secret, client id, developer token, and login customer id in environment variables like I did.

-Also, enable the APIs you are going to use.
-To enable APIs for the project, you need to go to APIs & Services > Dashboard, in your GCP project and click on ‘ENABLE APIS AND SERVICES’.
-Use the search bar to enable the Google Ads API.

 ### Google My Business